 Willis Consolidation Proposal: If you are a Willis shareholder and you fail to vote or fail to instruct your broker, bank, trust company or other nominee how to vote on the Willis Consolidation Proposal, your proxy will have no effect on the vote count for such proposal (except for determining whether a quorum is present).
-If you respond with an "abstain" vote on the Willis Consolidation Proposal, your proxy will have no effect on the vote count for such proposal, your proxy will have no effect on the vote count for such proposal.
+If you respond with an "abstain" vote on the Willis Consolidation Proposal, your proxy will have no effect on the vote count for such proposal.

 Willis Adjournment Proposal: If you are a Willis shareholder and you fail to vote and are not present in person or by proxy at the special meeting, or fail to instruct your broker, bank, trust company or other nominee how to vote on the Willis Adjournment Proposal, your proxy will have no effect on the vote count for such proposal (except for determining whether a quorum is present).
-If you respond with an "abstain" vote on the Willis Adjournment Proposal, your proxy will have no effect on the vote count for such proposal, your proxy will have no effect on the vote count for such proposal, your proxy will have no effect on the vote count for such proposal.
+If you respond with an "abstain" vote on the Willis Adjournment Proposal, your proxy will have no effect on the vote count for such proposal.